weirdyang/simple-mes-prototype/docs/TEMPLATE_GUIDE.md

 - ✅ Text requirements (simple list)
 - ❌ No dependencies
 - ❌ No conditions
+- ❌ No parameters
-- ❌ No custom fields
+- ❌ No variables
 - ❌ No typed requirements

 ### Process Flow